-This lecture series deals with the topic of "Corporate Social Responsibility" (CSR) within all disciplines of business administration.
-The focus is on the conceptual background of CSR and the relationship between profit generation and responsibility.
-For this purpose, the implications of CSR, csr-related regulations as well as practical impact of CSR are discussed along the value chain of companies as well as whole economies.
-One of the central questions is how CSR can be integrated and managed in the face of challenges and opportunities stemming from competitive pressure, new regulation, disruption of business models, digitalization, and globalization.
-Managerial challenges in the field of CSR management are illustrated by real life examples.
+This lecture series deals with the topic of "Corporate Social Responsibility" (CSR) from a management perspective.
+The focus is on the conceptual background of CSR, its strategic implications for companies, and its implications for leaders and employees.
+One of the central questions is how CSR can be comprehensively integrated into organizations and how CSR-related practices and values are consistently enacted both inside firms and in firms' external activities.
+A particular focus will be on the role of leaders.
+Managerial challenges in the field of CSR management are illustrated by real-life examples.